Mental burnout can affect every facet of your life -- from your professional productivity to your overall well-being.

 - Schedule breaks throughout the day

 No different than scheduling meetings, give yourself a few 15-minute breaks throughout the day.
 These are mental health-specific breaks.
-Take the 15-minutes to go outside, go for a walk, stretch, do anything that allows you to disconnect from your device and reconnect with yourself.
+Take the 15-minutes to go outside, go for a walk, stretch, or do anything that allows you to disconnect from your device and reconnect with yourself.

 - Only schedule meetings during a specific block of time